guilhermelaviola/IMDbMovieListAnalysis/README.md

 In this study, I use a spreadsheet with my favorite actors names and birth dates.

 ## IMDBPY
-It's a file in which I practice the usage of the IMDBPY library with Python
+It's a file in which I practice the usage of the IMDBPY library with Python.